 The World of Waste tours are delivered by the Toimata Foundation in Lower Hutt.

 - Cost: $50 per school each school towards bus hire and Council covers the rest

 - Make a booking: To register your interest email email@example.com.
 Each school can do up to 2 bus tours per year.

-Enviroschools is delivered by the Toimata Foundation and Council provides financial support.
+Enviroschools is delivered by Toimata Foundation and we provide financial support.